olivermartinezdiaz/ticket-lifecycle/README.md

 <h3>Step 2: Assignment and Communication</h3>

 - Sign into osTicket as an Agent
-  - We created jane.doe in previous tutorial, log in with those credentials.
+  - Jane Doe was created in the previous tutorial, log in with those credentials.
   - Select the ticket we created in Step 1.

 <p>